-The will be plenty of small installation companies or individual traders in Cardiff and the surrounding area that can beat the national companies on price.
+There are plenty of small installation companies or individual Gas Safe registered heating engineers in Cardiff and the surrounding area that can easily beat the national companies on price.
 Often, the difference can be as much as several hundred pounds.

 What kind of fuel does your boiler use?

 The next question you need to consider is the type of gas boiler you need.
-There are various different types including:
+You can choose from the following:

 - Combi Boiler

 - System Boiler

 When to Choose a Combi